-Communication and consultation was the focus of the 2022/23 reporting period to actively engage and consult all companies that we own or control.
+Communication and consultation was a key focus of the 2023/24 reporting period to actively engage and consult all companies that we own or control.
 Reporting requirements and planned actions to address these requirements were key topics as part of the consultation.
 We further note that the shared management of these owned or controlled entities ensured that the alignment and understanding were quickly and clearly achieved.